jfisher009/MacDaddysHackers/scripts/splunk scripts/readme.md

 ### Change Password
 `sudo passwd root`
+change web admin password

 ### Login Banner
 `vi /etc/motd`
 “This computer network belongs to Team # and may be used by Team # employees ONLY and for approved work-related purposes.
 All activity is being monitored and logged.
 Team # reserves the right to consent to a valid law enforcement request to search the network logs for evidence of a crime stored within the network and can be used to prosecute abuse.”

+### set splunk to listen in port 9997

 ### Change NTP Server
 `vi /etc/ntp.conf`

 change server to the debian ip address run `service ntpd restart` to restart the ntp process run `ntpq -p` to see the current ntp